corda/corda/docs/source/api-states.rst

 * ``OwnableState``

 ``LinearState`` models shared facts for which there is only one current version at any point in time. ``LinearState`` states evolve in a straight line by superseding themselves.

-Unlike ``LinearState``, ``OwnableState`` is meant to represent assets that can be freely split and merged over time.
+On the other hand, ``OwnableState`` is meant to represent assets that can be freely split and merged over time.
 Cash is a good example of an ``OwnableState`` - two existing $5 cash states can be combined into a single $10 cash state, or split into five $1 cash states.
 With ``OwnableState``, its the total amount held that is important, rather than the actual units held.

 We can picture the hierarchy as follows: